plotdb/block/README.md

    - `force`: by default, `block.manager` caches result. set `force` to true to force `block.manager` re-fetch data.
    - `get` also accept an array of `{name,version,path,force}` tuples for batching `get`.
       - in this case, `get` returns an array of `block.class`.
+ - `rescope`: rescope object, either global one or customized one.
+ - `csscope`: csscope object, either global one or customized one.

 ### block.class